kubernetes/community/contributors/design-proposals/storage/local-storage-pv.md

 ##### Change in Populator

-In addition to PV, the `populator` will also be extended to watch StorageClasses and PVC objects of all namespaces.
+In addition to PV, the `populator` will also be extended to watch PVC objects of all namespaces.

-It stores latest StorageClass objects in cache, they are used:

-* To reconcile capacity, the StorageManager need to compare actual capacity with that recorded in StorageClass objects
-* During volume creation, some opitions (e.g. fsType for `mkfs`) are specified in StorageClasses as Parameters

-And for PVCs, when the `populator` finds:
+When the `populator` finds:

-1. An unbound PVC is annotated with `annSelectedNode`, and its node name match the value of the annotation
+1. An unbound PVC is annotated with `annSelectedNode`, and its node name match the value of the annotation.
-2. Value of the `annStorageProvisioner` on the PVC matches the name of the provisioner
+2. Value of the `annStorageProvisioner` on the PVC matches the name of the provisioner.

 It then trigger volume provsioning, detailed in the volume creation section.